b-wagner/risk-scorecard/README.md

 # risk-scorecard

-Basic HTML-JavaScript page to keep track of your score during a game of RISK.
+Basic HTML-JavaScript page that lets you keep track of territories you own and how many troops you can place on your next turn.